Crossbar switch: Telephone exchange

-Two principles of crossbar switching existed.
-An early method was based on the selector principle, which used crossbar switches to implement the same switching fabric used with Strowger switches.
-In this principle, each crossbar switch would receive one dialed digit, corresponding to one of several groups of switches or trunks.
-The switch would then find an idle switch or trunk among those selected and connect to it.
-Each crossbar switch could only handle one call at a time; thus, an exchange with a hundred 10×10 switches in five stages could only have twenty conversations in progress.
-Distributed control meant there was no common point of failure, but also meant that the setup stage lasted for the ten seconds or so the caller took to dial the required number.
-In control occupancy terms this comparatively long interval degrades the traffic capacity of a switch.

 Starting with the 1XB switch, the later and more common method was based on the link principle, and used the switches as crosspoints.
 Each moving contact was multipled to the other contacts on the same level by bare-strip wiring, often nicknamed banjo wiring. to a link on one of the inputs of a switch in the next stage.
 The switch could handle its portion of as many calls as it had levels or verticals.
 Thus an exchange with forty 10×10 switches in four stages could have one hundred conversations in progress.
 The link principle was more efficient, but required a complex control system to find idle links through the switching fabric.

 This meant common control, as described above: all the digits were recorded, then passed to the common control equipment, the marker, to establish the call at all the separate switch stages simultaneously.
 A marker-controlled crossbar system had in the marker a highly vulnerable central control; this was invariably protected by having duplicate markers.
 The great advantage was that the control occupancy on the switches was of the order of one second or less, representing the operate and release lags of the X-then-Y armatures of the switches.
 The only downside of common control was the need to provide digit recorders enough to deal with the greatest forecast originating traffic level on the exchange.